eKuG/Optimus-ZetaHacks/README.md

 ## How it works

-The AWS Inventory is using the AWS JavaScript SDK and a sprinkle of Bootstrap, this allows to show results in pretty tables from any AWS API.
+The Optimus is using the AWS JavaScript SDK and a sprinkle of Bootstrap, this allows to show results in pretty tables from any AWS API.

 The syntax to describe table headers and a pointer to the relevant array in the